 Text classification is also another example.
 It is also known as text tagging or text categorization is the process of categorizing text into organized groups.
-By using Natural Language Processing (NLP), text classifiers can automatically analyse text and then assign a set of pre-defined tags or categories based on its content.

 Al translators are digital tools that can be used to translate the words and the meaning of not only words, but whole sentences.